About

 Born in Chicago and a life-long resident of Oak Park, Illinois, Nick spends his free time riding his Reparto Corse Bianchi road bike, watching Endeavor on PBS, and playing his Great Highland and Uillleann bagpipes.

-Views expressed in the Chronicles are entirely the author’s and not the Lakota Group nor the School of Art Institute of Chicago nor the University of Illinois at Chicago.
+Views expressed in the Chronicles are entirely thise of the author’s and not MKSK nor the School of Art Institute of Chicago nor the University of Illinois at Chicago.